SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 - Make a new project with the os 6 blinky code and mbed 6.15 (or later)
 - Plug in your board and select yes when it asks if you want it to be the active board.
 You should see your board with a green USB icon under "Target" in the top left section of the interface.
 - Build the blinky code (hammer icon).
 This will take a little while.
-- Run the code (play button).
+- Run the code (play button), which will download it to your board and reset the board.
 Observe the blinky.

 Example file [Intro/01-Blinky/main.cpp](Intro/01-Blinky/main.cpp)